CARTE-Toronto/carte-website/src/content/partnerships/speaker-seminars.md

 order: 5
 ---

-CARTE hosts industry speaker seminars where practitioners share insights on AI applications in their industries.
+Carte hosts industry speaker seminars where practitioners share insights on AI applications in their industries.

 **Why participate:**
 - Showcase your organization's AI capabilities